U.S. presidential race now a dog fight as Romney surges

 With early voting already taking place in some form in 40 states, Obama is trying to mobilize the coalition of minorities, women and younger voters that powered him to victory in 2008.

-However, his supporters have grown increasingly distraught in recent days as Obama has largely stayed out of the public eye after his lackluster debate performance.
+However, his supporters have grown increasingly distraught in recent days as Obama has largely stayed out of the public eye after his lacklustre debate performance.

 "I've never seen a candidate self-destruct for no external reason this late in a campaign before," pundit Andrew Sullivan wrote in The Daily Beast.